ApTyp4uK1337/mexc-futures-api-bypass/README.md

 - No third-party requests
 - Works on mainnet & testnet
 - Fully open source
+- Multi-accounting and proxy support
 - Compatible with any programming language
-- Simple Python & Node.js library
+- Simple PHP, Python & Node.js library

 ---